watson-developer-cloud/customer-engagement-bot/README.md

 # Customer Engagement sample application [![Build Status](https://travis-ci.org/watson-developer-cloud/customer-care-bot.svg?branch=master)](https://travis-ci.org/watson-developer-cloud/customer-care-bot)

-This application demonstrates how the Watson Conversation service can be adapted to use Tone Analyzer's Customer Engagement feature along with intents and entities in a simple chat interface.
+This application demonstrates how the Watson Assistant service (formerly Conversation) can be adapted to use Tone Analyzer's Customer Engagement feature along with intents and entities in a simple chat interface.

 ![Demo GIF](readme_images/ce-demo.gif?raw=true)

 Demo: http://ce-tone-demo.mybluemix.net/

-For more information on the Conversation service, see the [detailed documentation](https://console.bluemix.net/docs/services/conversation/index.html#about).
+For more information on the Watson Assistant (Conversation) service, see the [detailed documentation](https://console.bluemix.net/docs/services/conversation/index.html#about).
 For more information on the Tone Analyzer Service, see the [detailed documentation](https://console.bluemix.net/docs/services/tone-analyzer/index.html#about).

 # Deploying the application